 In 2017 the Majorcan talent did not betray the expectations and, again at the controls of a Honda machine, he literally dominated the season from the first to the last race, breaking down the records on the circuits and the category overall and hitting the goal.
 The second world championship title in just three seasons has affirmed Leopard Racing as one of the most solid reality of two wheels.

 In 2018, Leopard riders Lorenzo Dalla Porta and Enea Bastianini managed to score 9 podiums and 2 victories.
 The competitiveness of the category, some bad luck and injuries stopped these young men to fight for the crown at the end.
 But after a demanding year, Leopard Racing Team finished the third on the standings.

-Last year, in 2019, Italian man Dalla Porta fought for the first positions alongside Marcos Ramírez, the new addition to the team at that time.
+In 2019, Italian man Dalla Porta fought for the first positions alongside Marcos Ramírez, the new addition to the team at that time.
 And indeed Dalla Porta did as after 4 victories and 7 podiums, the young man from Tuscany took the crown, he was the 2019 Moto3 World Champion and gave Leopard the third World Champion title of its Moto3 History.

 The Leopard Junior Team is currently competing in its fourth season in the FIM CEV Repsol Championship, also known as the Junior World Championship, in the Moto3 class.
 Since our first season in 2016 the team has signed five riders from wich one of them, Marcos Ramírez became Junior World Champion runner-up.
 In 2018, Manuel Pagliani ended up the third of the standings and in this 2019 Leopard riders Àlex Díez, Xavi Artigas and Davide Pizzoli will defend Leopard colors.